hxtree/galaxyops/README.md

 ## License

-All packages available [NPM](https://www.npmjs.com/search?q=%40cats-cradle) are MIT licensed.
+This project is mostly licensed under the MIT License.
+Detailed license information, including exceptions for packages that are not MIT licensed, can be found in the [LICENSE.md](./LICENSE.md) file.
+All packages published under the [@galaxyops](https://www.npmjs.com/search?q=%40galaxyops) namespace on NPM are also MIT licensed unless otherwise specified.